Providers

 | Name | Free text, your label for this provider — appears in the table, in <task_injection> blocks, on the Dashboard. |

-| Type | Dropdown grouped into two sections: API Key (OpenAI, Anthropic, Mistral, Ollama, generic OpenAI-compatible, …) and Subscription / OAuth (Anthropic Claude Pro/Max, OpenAI ChatGPT Plus/Pro, Google Antigravity Free, …). |
+| Type | Dropdown grouped into two sections: API Key (OpenAI, Anthropic, Mistral, OpenRouter, DeepSeek, Kimi / Moonshot, MiniMax, xAI (Grok), Google Gemini, Ollama, generic OpenAI-compatible, …) and Subscription / OAuth (Anthropic Claude Pro/Max, OpenAI ChatGPT Plus/Pro, GitHub Copilot, …). |

-| Degraded Threshold | Latency in ms above which the provider is marked Degraded in health checks.
+| Degraded Threshold | Last field in the form.
+Latency in ms above which the provider is marked Degraded in health checks.
 Default 5000.
 Lower = more sensitive. |

 API-key providers